- submitted by Dahlia on 11-13-2008

 Poriyal is a famous dry dish made in Tamil nadu with any vegetable which is served as a side dish for lunch or dinner with rice and some curry.
 The vegetable that is used is finely chopped/ grated, cooked and tossed with a generous amount of fresh grated coconut.

 Poriyal can be made with a single vegetable or a combination of vegetables.
 The poriyal is named based on the vegetable that is used.
 I have shared a very generalized recipe for Mixed Vegetable Poriyal.
 You can follow the same recipe and use any vegetable of your choice and enjoy this hearty side dish with rice or roti.
 You can also serve it as a salad.

-Note :- Some vegetables do not need water at all.
+- Add the chopped vegetables and salt.
+Cook covered for about 5 minutes sprinkling few drops of water if needed.
+(Note :- Some vegetables do not need water at all.
 If the dish seems to get dry, just sprinkle few drops of water.
-Different vegetables takes different time to get cooked.
+Different vegetables takes different time to get cooked.)

 - You can add crushed roasted peanuts or raw rice to the poriyal.
 This gives a crunchy texture to the poriyal.

 - One raw egg can be broken and added to the poriyal to enhance the flavor.

 - Poriyal can also be made with microwave oven.

 - Mix the chopped vegetables, tadka (seasoning) and grated coconut and microwave on micropower high for 8- 10 minutes.